reactjs/react.dev/content/blog/2015-03-30-community-roundup-26.md

 ## A Dynamic, Crazy, Native Mobile Future—Powered by JavaScript {#a-dynamic-crazy-native-mobile-futurepowered-by-javascript}

 Clay Allsopp wrote a post about [all the crazy things you could do with a JavaScript engine that renders native views](https://medium.com/@clayallsopp/a-dynamic-crazy-native-mobile-future-powered-by-javascript-70f2d56b1987).
-What about native embeds, seamless native browser, native search engine or even app generation...
+What about native embeds, seamless native browser, native search engine or even app generation…

 ## Random Tweet {#random-tweet}